You'll love this quick pasta primavera recipe with perfect al dente pasta tossed with tender roasted vegetables and a simple, lighter primavera sauce!

 Notes

-• Leftovers: allow the pasta to cool completely and store leftovers in tight-lid containers in the fridge about 3 to 4 days.
+• Leftovers: Allow the pasta to cool completely, then cover tightly and refrigerate for up to 4 days.

-• Variations: change up the vegetables according to what you have on hand.
-Broccoli, green beans, and asparagus will also work in this recipe.
-And if you need to add some protein, cut up some of this quick lemon chicken and toss in the pasta or make this grilled shrimp (remove the shrimp from the skewers and toss in the pasta)
+• Add protein: Cut up some of this quick lemon chicken or grilled chicken and toss in the pasta.
+Or make this grilled shrimp (remove the shrimp from the skewers and toss in the pasta)

 Nutrition